 1. Image and Scanner Interface Specification, an open standard for interfacing scanners with computers.
-ISIS was developed in 1990 by the company Pixel Translation, which today is known as EMC Captiva.
+ISIS was first developed in 1990 by the company Pixel Translation, which today is known as EMC Captiva.

 2. IS-IS (pronounced "I-S-I-S"), a gateway protocol for internal use within an administrative domain or network.
 It is used by routers that create a database of a network's topology, calculate the best paths using Dijkstra's algorithm, and forwards packets over the network based on those best paths.

 4. Isis Mobile Wallet, a mobile payments platform which uses near field communication to allow users to conduct financial transactions using a smartphone at a point of sale.
 Later renamed Softcard, Isis Mobile Wallet was launched in 2013 as a joint venture between AT&T, T-Mobile, and Verizon.
-It was then acquired by Google, and as of March 31, 2015, Softcard customers have been transitioned to Google Wallet.
+It was then acquired by Google, and by March 31, 2015, Softcard customers were transitioned to Google Wallet.